isuthermography/spatialnde2/doc/UsersGuide/source/examples.rst

 Project Probe Tip Data User Guide
 ---------------------------------

-The purpose of the ``project_live_probe_tip_data.dgp`` module is to demonstrate the spatial registration capability of SpatialNDE2 by viewing the data recorded by a probe in the context of the location on a part or specimen where this data would origiate.
+The purpose of the ``project_live_probe_tip_data.dgp`` example script is to demonstrate the spatial surface mapping capability of SpatialNDE2 by viewing the data recorded by a probe in the context of the location on a part or specimen where this data would origiate.
 This module can be found in the test directory of the SpatialNDE2 source tree.
-The user can move the probe to some pose (rotation and translation) relative to the part/specimen that they would prefer, and ray tracing is used to track which section of the part/specimen that the probe is pointing at over time.
-Records of the data from the probe (simulated eddy current impedance data) are created at that location in the parameterization space (2-dimensional surface map) of the 3D model of the part/specimen the probe is pointing at.
-The locations of the data in parameterization space are then used to put this data into a 3-dimensional context by rendering this data on the surface of the 3D part/specimen model, which allows for registration of impedance data to the model in a 3-dimensional context.
-Reading through the concepts section of the User Guide before running will be helpful in understanding the core concepts behind the features of this script.
+The user can move the probe to some pose (rotation and translation) relative to the part/specimen that they would prefer, and ray tracing is used to track which section of the part/specimen that the probe is pointing at over each global revision.
+A ray points from the tip of the probe, and the location of the intersection of the ray with the surface of the specimen is where that probe data gets projected.
+Records of the data from the probe (placeholder eddy current impedance data) are created at that location in the parameterization space (2-dimensional surface map) of the 3D model of the part/specimen the probe is pointing at.
+The locations of the data in parameterization space are then used to put this data into a 3-dimensional context by rendering this data on the surface of the 3D part/specimen model, which allows for observation of live impedance data fused with previous impedance data recordings projected onto the model in a 3-dimensional context.

 Step-by-step guide for usage:

-1 (optional).
-Before running the example, select the probe and specimen 3D model files that you would like to use to accurately reflect your testing environment.
-Ensure that these files are meshed and in the Extensible 3D (``.x3d``) format.
-Then place these files in the working directory of the ``project_live_probe_tip_data.dgp`` file.
-Default models are assigned in the script if there are no models to use.
-The script can be set to read the models by changing the value of the ``specimen_model_file`` and ``probe_model_file`` variables.
+1. Run the script by navigating in your terminal to the ``test`` directory of the source tree, and run the command ``dataguzzler-python project_live_probe_tip_data.dgp``

-2. Use the ``"/probe_positioner"`` channel to move the probe in a context where the probe is fixed relative to the camera and can be dragged around a specimen.
+2. Use the ``"/probe_positioner"`` channel to drag the viewer with the mouse from the probe's perspective around a specimen.
 For a third person view (not through the probe's perspective) of the specimen and the probe, select the ``/probe_pose`` channel.

 .. image:: ProbePositioner_Screenshot.png
   :width: 800
   :alt: Image of probe and plate together with the ``/probe_positioner`` channel selected.

-3. A live visualization of simulated data from the probe can be found in the ``"/synthetic_probe_history"`` channnel, which displays the phase of a simulated signal, rotating in the complex plane, that would come from an eddy current probe.
+3. A live visualization of placeholder data from the probe can be found in the ``"/synthetic_probe_history"`` channnel, which displays the phase of the probe's placeholder signal, rotating in the complex plane, that would come from an eddy current probe.

 .. image:: Synthetic_Probe_Impedance_Image.png